github/docs/content/code-security/secret-scanning/protecting-pushes-with-secret-scanning.md

 ## About push protection for secrets

-Up to now, {% data variables.product.prodname_secret_scanning_GHAS %} checks for secrets _after_ a push and alerts users to exposed secrets. {% data reusables.secret-scanning.push-protection-overview %}
+Up to now, {% data variables.product.prodname_secret_scanning %} checks for secrets _after_ a push and alerts users to exposed secrets. {% data reusables.secret-scanning.push-protection-overview %} {% ifversion secret-scanning-push-protection-custom-patterns %}{% data variables.product.prodname_secret_scanning_caps %} can also check pushes for custom patterns.
+For more information, see "[Defining custom patterns for secret scanning](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."{% endif %}

 If a contributor bypasses a push protection block for a secret, {% data variables.product.prodname_dotcom %}:
 - creates an alert in the "Security" tab of the repository in the state described in the table below.